redshift-tools/redshift-csv-loader/README.md

 # CSV File Loader for Amazon Redshift DB.
-Simple `*local Windows CSV file*` to Amazon-Redshift table loader to use from Windows CLI.
+Simple `*local Windows CSV file*` to Amazon-Redshift table loader to use from Windows CLI (command line).

 Logs upload % progress to CLI screen.